k3shav17/notes/notes/Java/java_notes.md

 A stream is a sequence of object that supports various methods which can be pipelined through to produce desired results.
 It is also defined as the sequence of data or continuous flow of data.It is not a data structure, and cannot store any kind of data, we cannot add or remove elements from the data, it is just operations on data.

-There are two types of methods in streams.They are Intermediate and terminal methods
+There are two types of methods in streams.They are

+- Intermediate and terminal methods

-Intermediate methods are : map, filter, sorted etc, (I only know these as of now).
+  - Intermediate methods are : map, filter, sorted etc, (I only know these as of now).

-Terminal methods are: reduce, collect, forEach, findFirst etc,
+  - Terminal methods are: reduce, collect, forEach, findFirst etc,

 Parallel Streams
 Using Parallel streams we can divide the code into multiple streams and make use of the cores of the cpu, each thread runs on separate cores and result is the combination of the execution.
 Use parallel streams when one don't care about the order of execution.
 The result is unaffected and the state of one element doesn't affect the other.

-Difference between Arrays.asList() and ArrayList(Arrays.asList())
+> Difference between Arrays.asList() and ArrayList(Arrays.asList())
 Arrays.asList()

-This method acts as a bridge between the array based and collection based APIs, it is used to return the fixed size list backed by specific array.
+> This method acts as a bridge between the array based and collection based APIs, it is used to return the fixed size list backed by specific array.
 We cannot add or remove the elements in the array, we can only modify them and if there were any changes done to the list then the changes will reflect in the original array.

-ArrayList(Arrays.asList())
+:exclamation: ArrayList(Arrays.asList())
 This method is similar to the Arrays.asList() but we can add or remove the elements and modify, but the original array remains untouched.

 Functional interfaces: